celso-henrique/github-org-js-dependency-search/README.md

 To run this project you will need to generate a [Github Personal Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 # Install
-Clone this repository ` and install it dependencies with this command:
+Clone this repository and install it dependencies:
 ```
 npm install
 ```

 # Running
-Just execute the command bellow and wait for the `data.json` output:
+Just execute the command bellow, answer the questions and wait for the `data.json` output:
 ```
 npm start
 ```